 The balance of power

-The balance of powers on the Board is ensured through a very precise definition and sharing of the tasks to be carried out by everyone, with, on the one hand, the Chairman and CEO and, on the other, thirteen Directors who are independently-minded and free to exercise their judgement.
+The balance of powers on the Board is ensured through a very precise definition and sharing of the tasks to be carried out by everyone, with, on the one hand, the Chairman and CEO and, on the other, fourteen Directors who are independently-minded and free to exercise their judgement.
 All the Directors receive information on an ongoing basis and have suitable means, within the framework of a code of operation, with four well-structured, specialised committees and remits that have been added to since their creation: the Strategy and Sustainable Development Committee, the Audit Committee, the Human Resources and Remuneration Committee, and the Appointments and Governance Committee.

 Well-informed, independent Directors

-L’Oréal’s Directors are informed on an ongoing basis of all the aspects of the state of the Company’s business and its performances by meeting a large number of senior managers and engaging in open and constructive dialogue with them.
+L’Oréal’s Board of Directors is informed on an ongoing basis of all the aspects of the state of the Company’s business and its performances by meeting a large number of senior managers and engaging in open and constructive dialogue with them.
 Beyond the presence of strongly committed Directors with complementary experience (financial, industrial or business expertise, etc.), some of whom carry the memory of the Company’s history, as they have longstanding in-depth knowledge of the Company and its environment, the Directors all attend meetings regularly and are vigilant.
 The Board carries out its work on a collective basis, in accordance with ethical principles and in compliance with the legal provisions, regulations and recommendations.
 The Board’s work is carried out and deliberations are made perfectly independently of the operational commitments by the General Management.

 Jean-Paul Agon (1)